Trimingham: Trimingham "golf ball"

 At Trimingham was an air defence radar station RAF Trimingham, a satellite station of RAF Neatishead inland, which had a structure shaped like a giant golf ball and was on the edge of the cliff on the coastal road.This structure was removed in early 2023.
 Having previously denied problems, the Ministry of Defence said, in November 2006, that it would consider claims for compensation after an inquiry found the Type 93 radar spinning inside the dome was "out of alignment".
 The MoD stated that the radar had been out of alignment between November 2005 and February 2006, causing car engines and lights to cut out, and speedometer dials to swing up to 150 mph as motorists drove past.
 A local garage owner who ran the nearest garage at Mundesley, said he had dealt with 30 calls over a couple of months.

 Trimingham beach

 Trimingham has a beach that is used by surfers, jet skiers, dog walkers and night-fishermen.
 It is reached by a steep one-vehicle only road accessed along a lane just past the building that used to be the Ingleside public house, now a private residence.

 The cliff face at Trimingham has the youngest chalk in the United Kingdom; it contains shells, bivalves, crinoids and oysters, and is subject to coastal erosion.

 A now derelict tramway was built on the beach some time between 1945 and 1973.
-Its exact use was unclear, but it was probably used for bomb disposable after World War 2 and was used to construct the 1973 sea defences on the beach.
+Its exact use is unclear, but it was probably used for bomb disposal after World War 2 and was used to construct the 1973 sea defences on the beach.
 It was partly buried later that year by a landslide from the nearby cliff.